Heavy-Metal-Gaming/FS-Challenges/Vintage Equipment Challenge/README.md

         -   If approved, it will appear in an approved fictional equipment list below
 -   No income generators are allowed (except during setup on Console, for PC it is expected that you do the setup using Easy Dev Controls)
 -   Additional Sale Points/Productions are allowed, but must also fit the vintage time

+## Goal (Victory Conditions)
+Have between 5 and 7 game years completed

+### Bronze
+Normal Mode:
+-   Finish with 2 million money
+-   Own a small or medium animal pen with at least 30 animals which have been owned for at least 2 seasons
+-   Have received at least 10,000 liters of product from your animals
+-   Have harvested all owned land at least three times
+-   Own at least 12 acres of land
+Hard Mode:
+-   Finish with 1.5 million money
+-   Own a small or medium animal pen with at least 30 animals which have been owned for at least 2 seasons
+-   Have received at least 7,000 liters of product from your animals
+-   Have harvested all owned land at least three times
+-   Own at least 12 acres of land

+### Silver
+Normal Mode:
+-   Finish with 5 million money
+-   Own a medium animal pen with at least 50 animals which have been owned for at least 2 seasons
+-   Have received at least 20,000 liters of product from your animals
+-   Have harvested all owned land at least three times
+-   Own at least 15 acres of land
+Hard Mode:
+-   Finish with 3 million money
+-   Own a medium animal pen with at least 50 animals which have been owned for at least 2 seasons
+-   Have received at least 15,000 liters of product from your animals
+-   Have harvested all owned land at least three times
+-   Own at least 15 acres of land

+### Gold
+Normal Mode:
+-   Finish with 10 million money
+-   Own an animal pen (or combination of pens) with at least 200 animals which have been owned for at least 2 seasons
+-   Have received at least 50,000 liters of product from your animals
+-   Have harvested all owned land at least three times
+-   Own at least 21 acres of land
+Hard Mode:
+-   Finish with 8 million money
+-   Own an animal pen (or combination of pens) with at least 200 animals which have been owned for at least 2 seasons
+-   Have received at least 30,000 liters of product from your animals
+-   Have harvested all owned land at least three times
+-   Own at least 21 acres of land

+### Platinum
+Normal Mode:
+-   Finish with 20 million money
+-   Own an animal pen (or combination of pens) with at least 400 animals which have been owned for at least 2 seasons
+-   Have received at least 100,000 liters of product from your animals
+-   Have harvested all owned land at least three times
+-   Own at least 30 acres of land
+Hard Mode:
+-   Finish with 17 million money
+-   Own an animal pen (or combination of pens) with at least 400 animals which have been owned for at least 2 seasons
+-   Have received at least 70,000 liters of product from your animals
+-   Have harvested all owned land at least three times
+-   Own at least 30 acres of land

 ## Platform Support
 Any, self setup